neshaat/Loan-Defaulte/README.md

 # Loan-Defaulte
-Loan Defaulter Prediction with PySpark
+Loan Defaulter Prediction with PySpark.
 This repository contains PySpark code for predicting loan defaulters using a Random Forest classifier.
 The project is split into two parts: